csp-jt/docs/index.md

 ## Endpoints

 ### Company Masters
 A Company Master is a global identifier for a company.
-In order to create a Company record (see below), a `company_master_id` is required.
-JobTrack leverages the Glassdoor API to generate a list of Company Master objects, which can be searched by name.
+In order to create a Company record (see below), a Company Master `id` is required.
+JobTrack leverages the Glassdoor API to generate a list of Company Master search result objects, which can be queried by name.
 Company Masters can be created if the record doesn't already exist.

 #### `GET company-masters?autocomplete=<name>`
 Searching for Company Masters requires the `autocomplete` param equal to the search term.
 Given a company name, JobTrack will search both the internal database and Glassdoor API to find matching companies.
 The response is in the following format: